brandcrz88/RGB-Mixer/README.md

 ![Mind Map](https://github.com/brandcrz88/RGB-Mixer/assets/140255993/91a56edd-b1ad-48c4-8850-878f6b5b92c4)

-So, each color channel takes two inputs (from a rotary encoder) which are debounced to correct the mechanical bouncing of the signal.
-Following, both inputs are combined and encoded to produce a value that determines the level of light intensity that the corresponding color channel will be producing.
-Finally, this value is set in the PWM, setting the width of the pulse that powers the LED.
-Overall, adjusting the rotary encoder dims or brightnes the LED.
+Each color channel takes two inputs from a rotary encoder, which are debounced to correct the mechanical bouncing of the signal.
+These inputs are then combined and encoded to produce a value that determines the light intensity level for the corresponding color channel.
+Finally, this value is set in the PWM, adjusting the pulse width that powers the LED.
+Adjusting the rotary encoder dims or brightens the LED.

 Having three color channels, with two inputs each, the design has a total of 6 debounce modules, 3 encoders, and 3 PWMs.